 To effectively set up Google My Business and optimise your account is critical for local businesses wanting to rank higher in the search engine results pages (SERPs).
 In this comprehensive guide, we will show you how to verify your business with Google, create a listing that stands out from the competition and make the most of all the features GMB has to offer.
-Whether you’re just starting or you’ve been using GMB for a while but haven’t seen the results you were hoping for, read on – this guide has something for everyone!
+So, whether you’re just starting out or you’ve been using GMB for a while but haven’t seen the results you were hoping for, read on – this guide has something for everyone!

 What Is Google My Business?